From homemakers to breadwinners? How mandatory kindergarten affects maternal labour market outcomes: Acknowledgement

 \section{Acknowledgement}

-The first part of the study has been realized using the data from the Federal Statistical Office (FSO) and the Central Compensation Office (CCO).
+The study has been realised using the data from the Federal Statistical Office (FSO) and the Central Compensation Office (CCO).
 We are grateful for the data provision as well as the linking and anonymizing of the data conducted by the FOS.

-The second part of the study has been realized using the data collected by the Swiss Household Panel (SHP), which is based at the Swiss Centre of Expertise in the Social Sciences (FORS).
-The project is financed by the Swiss National Science Foundation.